proprietary/hugo-site/content/posts/software-stack-preferences.md

 +++
+title = 'Ranking tools'
-title = 'Software Stack Preferences' date = 2023-10-23T07:32:10-07:00
+date = 2023-10-23T07:32:10-07:00
 draft = false
 +++

-These are all **my opinions** on the ideal software stack.
+These are all **my opinions** on the ideal set of software.
 I may revise and edit this over time.

 ## Filesystem